 - Circumvallate taste buds papillae: these are located in the back of the tongue and have an inverted V-shape.
 They're also much larger and complex.

 - Foliate taste buds papillae: These are on the lateral sides of the tongue.

 There are five distinct cell types within these taste buds, and these five cell types can identify five sensations: sweet, sour, salty, bitter, and savory.
 Rather than localized in specific sections, these taste buds are scattered along the tongue's surface and are perceived equally well everywhere.

-Mastication is the process of combining ground up food particles with naturally occurring saliva.
-Mastication happens at the same time as grinding.
-Grinding is when teeth convert large food particles into small ones.
-The tongue first positions food between the teeth for chewing before mixing it with saliva, explains PubMed Health
+At first glance, "mastication" might look unfamiliar—but it's just a term for combining ground up food particles with naturally occurring saliva.
+Mastication happens simultaneously with grinding, which is when teeth convert large food particles into small ones.
+So what's the role of the tongue?
+It positions the food between the teeth for chewing before mixing it with saliva.

-After masticating food particles, the tongue helps round them into masses known as bolus.
-Once the bolus is formed, the tongue pushes them toward the esophagus found in the back of the mouth before finding its way to the stomach for digestion.
+The tongue is the first step in swallowing.
+After masticating food particles, the tongue helps round the food you've just chewed into masses known as a bolus.
+Once the bolus forms, the tongue pushes them toward the esophagus found in the back of the mouth before finding its way to the stomach for digestion.

 Now that you know the tongue's many functions, you probably can understand why it's essential to keep it healthy.
 Luckily, tongue upkeep is as simple as maintaining good oral health: brushing twice a day and flossing daily.
 When it comes to tongue scrapers, some say that using a tongue scraper could lead to fresher breath—however, according to the American Dental Association, there is no evidence to support that.
 But if you like the feeling, you can add a tongue scraper into your oral hygiene regimen.
 If you're concerned about fresh breath, talk to your dentist at your next cleaning.